Anna M. Nogar

 BS, University of New Mexico, 2000

-Anna M. Nogar is Associate Professor of Hispanic Southwest Studies in the Department of Spanish and Portuguese.
+Anna M. Nogar is Professor of Hispanic Southwest Studies in the Department of Spanish and Portuguese.
 Her research specializations include Mexican American cultural and literary studies; colonial Mexican literature; Nuevomexicano writing and culture; and community oral history.

 Dr. Nogar’s recent research focuses on the writing of early 20th-century bilingual New Mexican author Felipe M. Chacón.
 She authored El feliz ingenio neomexicano: Felipe M. Chacón and Poesía y Prosa (University of New Mexico 2021) with Gabriel Meléndez.
 Nogar continues to engage in literary recovery work as a member of the Board of Directors of the Recovering the U.S. Hispanic Literary Heritage Project.